NGS bioinformatics quality control and variant annotation for cancer diagnosis

 None.
 Computers will be provided to participants.

-Application is OPEN.
+Application is CLOSED, the course is full.
 Deadline for registration and free-of-charge cancellation is set is set to 28/08/2018.
 Cancellation after this date will not be reimbursed.
 Please note that participation to SIB courses is subject to our general conditions.

 You will be informed by email of your registration confirmation.